LearningNerd/100daysofcode/README.md

 ### Day 57: 2018-07-17

 **Finished:**
-  - Bug fix: now cycles through color array, so no bug due to an undefined array index
+  -  ([See Gist](https://gist.github.com/LearningNerd/daa5a94953627d93a20ea8d540c66918#file-drawtree-2018-07-16-js)) Bug fix: now cycles through color array, so no bug due to an undefined array index
   - Bug fix: using `pixelDensity(1)` trick so that now the entire canvas is cleared on each frame, instead of only the top left quadrant (a bug only on retina displays).
 I even posted a comment about it [on the pull request for p5js here](https://github.com/processing/p5.js/pull/2852)!

   - Now drawing lines connecting the nodes.
 That was incredibly easy, now that the child node coordinates are based on the coordinates of their parent.